elileinkram/_feedstack_web/README.md

 # How it works

 We provide you with 3 classes.
 Author, Post and Reader.
 You can find these classes and a description of their properties in the 'classes' directory.
+You job is to export a function called computeRanking.
+Compute ranking takes in the 3 classes as input, and spits back a number as output.
+That number is now the ranking of the post.

+# Rules

+If the ranking is greater than 0.
+Then the post will be included in the feed.
+If the ranking is less than zero, the post will be excluded from the feed.
+The feed then sorts the leftover posts from highest to lowest.
+That means if postA has a ranking of 100 and postB has a ranking of 1, postA will go before postB.
+If they are the same ranking then the order will be random.

 # Example